Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 }
 ```

-The response of the ICG verification extend process in JAVA is 200, ok.
-The class name of the **ResponseType** object is ```markdown ICGVerifyModelsICGVerifyResponse ```
-It will contain a **ResponseType** object that have the following parameters:
+The response of the ICG verification extend process in **.NET** is the **ResponseType** object that contains the following parameters:
   1. Code: It will be of _string_ type.
 This code is the identification key for each type of response, this API call returns.
   2. decision: It will be of _string_ type.
 This parameter specifies the status of the response whether it is accepted response, declined etc as mentioned in the above table of responses.
   4. description: It will be of _string_ type which will acknowledge user about the API response in form of text information.